freelancer-do/purCity/ESP_to_server.md

-# The json structure of the message sent from ESP to the server
+# The JSON  structure of the message sent from ESP to the server
-_version : 1_
+_version: 1_

 ```
 {